Abra Kadabra (character): Salvation Run

 Abra Kadabra is one of the exiled villains featured in Salvation Run, along with his fellow Rogues: Captain Cold, Heat Wave, Weather Wizard, and Mirror Master.
-Upon coming across the planet's local pygmies, Abra Kadabra deciphers their language and uses it to locate a "safe zone" for himself and the other Rogues before leading the other villains dispatched there to it.
+Upon coming across Cygnus 4019's local pygmies, Abra Kadabra deciphers their language and uses it to locate a "safe zone" for himself and the other Rogues before leading the other villains dispatched there to it.

 He was a member of the Rogues who joined Libra's Secret Society of Super Villains; however, the rest of the Rogues left the Society.

 He was last seen in The Flash: Rebirth off-panel, being attacked by Professor Zoom the Reverse-Flash.
 In the final issue of the miniseries, Kadabra is seen to have survived Zoom's attack and says Zoom should have made sure he was dead.